-Chintaro requires Microsoft Access 2007 or 2010 to be installed on a PC before it can run.
-If you do not have either of these versions installed, you can download the free Microsoft Access Run Time 2010 (32 bit version) and use this to run Chintaro.
+Chintaro requires Microsoft Access 2007 or greater to be installed on a PC before it can run.
+If you do not have Access installed, you can download the free Microsoft Access Run Time 2010 (32 bit version) and use this to run Chintaro.

 To run Chintaro, macros need to be enabled in Access for every PC.
 These are set in the Access Trust Center.
 Before running Chintaro, the Microsoft Access Trust Center Settings on each PC have to be adjusted in order to allow Chintaro to run properly.

 NOTE: If you are using Access Runtime, you do not need to change the Trust Center Settings.
 For how to do this, please see this link: Adjusting the Trust Center and Trusted Location settings in Access